Updated: July 26, 2023

 In this post, I have shown the future of becoming a robotics developer and how you can become one.
 Let me know in the comments what doubts you may have and which problems you encounter when following this path.

-Related articles about ROS that may clarify things for you
+Related links about ROS that may clarify things for you

-Here are some additional links that can provide you with more information about the future of ROS and how to become a developer of ROS.
+Here are some additional links that can provide more information about the future of ROS and how to become a ROS developer.

-- ROS Developers Conference 2018: an online conference where you can learn by practice with Robotics developers from worldwide universities and companies.
-In addition, all the participants will receive the e-book ROS Developers Guide.
+- ROS Developers Days: an online conference where you can learn by practicing with robotics developers from universities and companies worldwide.

 - ROS Best Practices